atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 Rug Archive configuration is stored in a file in the `.atomist` directory.
 Rug Archives that contain Rug DSL Rugs have their configuration stored in `.atomist/manifest.yml`.
-Rug Archives using TypeScript store their configuration in `.atomist/package.json`.
-If your archive has both Rug DSL and TypeScript Rugs, you must use the `package.json` format.
+Rug Archives using TypeScript must also include a `.atomist/package.json` defining their JavaScript metadata and annotation.

 If using the Rug DSL `manifest.yml` then it should name Rug archives according to the following rules: